johnj974/triathlon-checklist/README.md

    after that this position change effected the functionality of the site where I was getting a 404 error when the edit button was pressed on the edit page and also the edit screen was not populating with the already preselected checklist items so I reverted to the original code.
    To see the failure see line 49 in the app.py file and split the code after find_one and move the split code a line below, this causes the code to fail.
+HTML validators were showing up failures on the jinja templating which I ignored.
     </p>